Otwiine/QSAIR/README.md

-# GEO-DATA-ANALYSIS
+# QSAIR
-All my work involving Geospatial Data, AI and ML
+## All my coding projects from the Quantum School of Artificial Intelligence  and Robotics (QSAIR).
+## Involving Python, Artificial Intelligence and Machine Learning